 Failure to maintain accurate payroll is also a criminal offense.
 If an employer does not keep accurate records about employee classifications, information about accidents, and wages, it can be found guilty of a misdemeanor and subject to a fine of between $5,000 and $10,000.
 If the employer has been convicted on this basis in the past, the conviction becomes a felony, and the fine would rise to $10,000 to $25,000.
 The civil penalty for these offenses is $1,000 per 10-day period of noncompliance or twice the cost of compensation for the employer’s payroll during the periods of time when the failure occurred.

 Every person who needs workers’ compensation insurance in New York must be classified by an employee code.
 The New York Compensation Insurance Rating Board (NYCIRB) is the state’s unique system of coding that identifies levels of risk for various occupations.

 An employee whose occupation is inherently higher risk (construction, for example) will have higher rates for coverage than someone whose job is less likely to cause injury, such as a desk job.
-The average workers’ comp insurance cost in New York is $0.98 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers’ compensation in New York are $0.98 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].

 It is an employee’s responsibility to inform the employer or supervisor when an injury or accident has occurred.
 The injured worker must seek treatment only from a healthcare provider that is authorized by the Workers’ Compensation Board, unless treatment is provided in an emergency situation.